 The Women in Engineering leadership program, WIE Lead, was launched in Fall 2015 and provides current students the opportunity to develop their leadership skills in an environment that recognizes the strengths unique to women leaders.
 Each month will focus on a particular leadership attribute and the corresponding workshop will help students explore leadership in a different, more effective, way.
 From alumnae stories to hands-on experience, WIE Lead will give students the tools they need to succeed!

 Mentoring classes give students opportunities to build community, receive guidance, and have access to resources.
-WIE staff teach “First-Year Women Engineers” to provide leadership and professional skill development for first-year women engineering students.
+WIE staff teach “First-Year Women Engineers” each Fall to freshman to provide leadership and professional skill development for first-year women engineering students.
 The class also focuses on academic success strategies and utilizing University of Illinois resources to enhance your first-year experience.

 Make the Transition